Treatment of Drinking Water *

 NOTES: 1) more answers possible; 2) adjust the pre-set answers according to the local context; 3) do not read the answers; 4) only answers 3-7 (or possibly other pre-approved methods) can be counted as "effective water treatment methods" - others do not count.

-Calculate the indicator's value by dividing the number of households effectively treating their drinking water (i.e. using options 3-7) by the total number of respondents and multiplying the result by 100.
+Calculate the indicator's value by dividing the number of households effectively treating their drinking water (i.e. report using options 3-7 + have the required materials + are able to use them correctly) by the total number of respondents and multiplying the result by 100.

 2) "Let it stand and settle" and "pour it through a cloth" are very common practices which help to reduce the number of physical particles in the drinking water.
 However, they do not make the water safer to drink and therefore in your data analysis cannot be considered as "effective water treatment methods".